-Gestational diabetes can impact your developing baby in a couple of ways:
+Gestational diabetes can affect your developing baby in a couple of ways:

-- Low Blood Sugar If your blood sugar has been elevated during the pregnancy, your baby may have low blood sugar, called hypoglycemia, shortly after birth.
-The extra insulin that your baby produces when your blood sugar is high continues to bring your baby's blood sugar down for a short time after birth.
+- Low blood sugar If your blood sugar has been elevated during the pregnancy, your baby may have low blood sugar, called hypoglycemia, shortly after birth.
+The extra insulin that your baby produces when your blood sugar is high continues to bring their blood sugar down for a short time after birth.
 Without the continued supply of sugar from maternal blood, your baby's blood sugar level may fall too low.

-However, this is temporary and the nurses and doctors caring for your newborn will monitor your baby carefully and treat any episodes of low blood sugar that may occur.
+This is temporary, though, and the nurses and doctors caring for your newborn will monitor your baby carefully and treat any episodes of low blood sugar that may occur.

 The first step in treating gestational diabetes is to modify your diet to help keep your blood sugar level in the normal range.
-You should meet with a registered dietitian to develop a customized eating plan to help you mange your blood sugar.
-You may also wish to read Dietary Recommendations for Gestational Diabetes.
+It's a good idea to meet with a registered dietitian to develop a customized eating plan to help you manage your blood sugar.
+You can also read up on Dietary Recommendations for Gestational Diabetes.

 - Avoid high-sugar foods.
-For the remainder of your pregnancy you should avoid desserts, sweets, candy, cookies, soft drinks and fruit juice.
-You should eat fruit, but since fruit is high in natural sugar, limit fruit to one small serving at a time.
+For the remainder of your pregnancy, avoid desserts, sweets, candy, cookies, soft drinks and fruit juice.
+You should eat fruit, but because fruit is high in natural sugar, limit it to one small serving at a time.

 - Eat reasonable portions of high-carbohydrate foods.
 Carbohydrates are found in breads, cereals, rice, pasta, potatoes, beans, fruits, milk, yogurt and some vegetables.
 Carbohydrate foods break down into glucose during digestion.
 They are important because they contain nutrients that are necessary for both you and your developing baby.
-Therefore, it is important to eat carbohydrate foods at each meal, but don't over-eat.
+It's important to eat carbohydrate foods at each meal, but don't overeat.

 Blood Sugar Monitoring

 The only way to know that your gestational diabetes is being properly controlled is to check your blood sugar frequently.
-You will be instructed on the use of a home blood sugar monitor.
-You should check your blood sugar at least four times daily, or as directed by your doctor.
-Check your fasting blood sugar first thing in the morning, before you have had anything to eat or drink.
+You'll be instructed on the use of a home blood sugar monitor.
+You should check your blood sugar at least four times a day, or as directed by your doctor.
+Check your fasting blood sugar first thing in the morning, before having anything to eat or drink.
 Also check your blood sugar one hour after starting to eat your three main meals: breakfast, lunch and dinner.
 Check with your doctor for target blood sugar levels.

-The majority of women with gestational diabetes will be able to control their blood sugar simply by modifying their diet.
-You will need to follow the diet guidelines until your baby is born.
+Most women with gestational diabetes are able to control their blood sugar simply by modifying their diet.
+You'll need to follow the diet guidelines until your baby is born.
 After delivery, most women are able to resume their normal eating habits.
 Gestational diabetes does not interfere with your ability to breastfeed your baby.

-For about 30 percent of the women who develop gestational diabetes, following a diet is not enough to control their blood sugar.
-For these women, insulin therapy is usually initiated.
-Using insulin is safe during pregnancy.
-Women who take insulin still need to continue with the prescribed diet and monitor their blood sugar levels.
+For about 30 percent of women who develop gestational diabetes, following a diet is not enough to control their blood sugar, and they need to take insulin.
+Insulin is safe during pregnancy.
+If you're taking insulin, you'll still need to continue with the prescribed diet and monitor your blood sugar levels.

-After your baby is born, your blood sugar will be checked to make sure it is normal.
+After your baby is born, your blood sugar will be checked to make sure it's normal.
 Fortunately, gestational diabetes almost always goes away after your baby is born.
-If your blood sugar does not return to normal, it may mean that you had diabetes before you became pregnant.
+If your blood sugar doesn't return to normal, it may mean that you had diabetes before you became pregnant.

-The most important thing to remember is to check your blood sugar before you become pregnant again.
-Women who had gestational diabetes have an increased risk of developing type 2 diabetes.
-Women who had diabetes before they become pregnant have an increased risk of pregnancy complications.
+The most important thing to remember is to check your blood sugar before getting pregnant again.
+Women who've had gestational diabetes have a higher risk of developing type 2 diabetes.
+Women who had diabetes before getting pregnant have a higher risk of pregnancy complications.
 Elevated maternal blood sugar during the first 12 weeks of pregnancy, when the major organ systems are developing, increases risks to the fetus.
-Women with diabetes can help improve their chances of having a healthy baby by normalizing their blood sugar before becoming pregnant.
+Women with diabetes can help improve their chances of having a healthy baby by normalizing their blood sugar before pregnancy.

 UCSF Health medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your provider.